NH Divorce FAQ

 - You must be able to meet the lawyer’s financial requirements.

 - The AAML is an organization of about 1400 top divorce lawyers across the United States.
 To qualify, an applicant must devote at least 50% of his or her practice to family law, have litigated a substantial number of such cases, and pass an examination on the federal aspects of divorce.
-There are currently 3 AAML Fellows in New Hampshire, L. Jonathan Ross, Ellen Joseph, and Honey Hastings.
+To find the AAML Fellows in New Hampshire, click here.